What Is A Business Impersonation Attack?

 Urgent Tone

-Attackers want their victims to act without thinking and will use added pressure and urgent language because employees are more likely to act on instinct without taking the time to consider the situation.
-This is only more intensified if the orders are coming from senior executives in the company.
+Attackers want their victims to act without thinking.
+They will use added pressure and urgent language because employees are more likely to act on instinct without taking the time to consider the situation.
+This is only more intensified if the orders come from senior executives.

 Unusual Requests